 Developers working with the CDK use the base images from ForgeRock to build customized Docker images for a fully-configured ForgeRock Identity Platform deployment:

-The base images from ForgeRock are evaluation-only.
+Except for several Docker images that implement user interface elements, the base images from ForgeRock are evaluation-only.
 They are unsupported for production use.
 Because of this, you must build your own base images before you deploy in production:

 For information about how to build base images for deploying the ForgeRock Identity Platform in production, see Base Docker Images.

 The CDK uses Kubernetes for container orchestration.
 The CDK has been tested on the following Kubernetes implementations:

 Single-node deployments suitable for proofs of concept and development:

 Cloud-based Kubernetes orchestration frameworks.
 These are suitable for both development and production deployment of the platform: